Spectral multiplexing of telecom emitters with stable transition frequency: Results

-The absence of other, dominant sources of frequency instability enables the exploration of the dynamics of the "frozen core" of nuclear spins surrounding individual emitters \cite{wolfowicz_quantum_2021}.
-As an example, we observe that some dopants (e.g. the right peak in Fig. \ref{fig_TwoIons}) show occasional fast shifts of the center frequency exceeding $\SI{0.1}{\mega\hertz}$.
-We attribute these shifts to flips of proximal $^{29}\text{Si}$ nuclear spins that have a natural isotopic abundance of $\sim 5\,\%$ and an expected lifetime that is consistent with the observed absence of such shifts over several hours.

-Remarkably, the maximum expected $^{29}\text{Si-Er}$ coupling of $ \SI{0.36}{\mega\hertz}$ can exceed the measured spectral-diffusion linewidth.
+In the current samples, the absence of other, dominant sources of frequency instability enables the exploration of the dynamics of the frozen core of nuclear spins surrounding individual emitters \cite{wolfowicz_quantum_2021}.
+As an example, we observe that some dopants (e.g. the right peak in Fig. \ref{fig_TwoIons}) show occasional fast shifts of the center frequency exceeding $\SI{0.1}{\mega\hertz}$ (orange arrow in Fig. \ref{fig_TwoIons}a).
+We attribute these shifts to flips of proximal $^{29}\text{Si}$ nuclear spins that have a natural isotopic abundance of $\sim 5\,\%$ and an expected lifetime that is consistent with the observed absence of such shifts over several hours \cite{bottger_optical_2006}.
+Remarkably, the maximum expected $^{29}\text{Si-Er}$ coupling of $\SI{0.36}{\mega\hertz}$ can exceed the measured spectral-diffusion linewidth.
 Thus, our system may enable quantum network nodes with optically-interfaced nuclear-spin registers.
 In turn, undesired nuclear-spin induced shifts may be avoided in isotopically purified samples, or by applying a feed-forward operation.
-To implement the latter, we adapt the detuning of the excitation laser based on the center-frequency fit in the last measurement interval, achieving a further linewidth reduction below $\SI{0.10}{\mega\hertz}$ (in post-processing) for some dopants, as shown in Fig. \ref{fig_TwoIons}c.
-Using this technique to further reduce the linewidth of all dopants would require faster resonance frequency measurements, ideally within the observed spectral diffusion timescale of $\SI{80+-20}{\milli\second}$ (see Fig. \ref{fig_Setup_broadScan_antibunching}e).
+To implement the latter, we adapt the detuning of the excitation laser based on the center-frequency fit in the last measurement interval, achieving a further linewidth reduction below $\SI{0.10}{\mega\hertz}$ (in post-processing) for the dopant shown in Fig. \ref{fig_TwoIons}c.
+Using this technique to further reduce the linewidth of all dopants would require faster resonance frequency measurements, ideally within the observed spectral diffusion timescale of $\SI{80+-20}{\milli\second}$ (see Fig. \ref{fig_broadScan_antibunching}c).
 This may become feasible with further improvements of the experimental setup.